MarkusEh/vdr-plugin-tvscraper/README.md

 EIT EPG information (comming from the station) with the information of the external EPG provider, and using own IDs for the EPG events.
 See, for example, [epgd](https://github.com/horchi/vdr-epg-daemon).
-While this works good aver all, it breaks VDR functions relying on data from EIT, like VPS.
+While this works good over all, it breaks VDR functions relying on data from EIT, like VPS.

 To ensure the complete VDR functionality relying on EIT (including VPS),